 Dog bites can be severe and even deadly.
 A dog attack also takes an emotional toll on victims and their families, which can last a lifetime.
-If a dog recently bit or attacked you or a loved one, the experienced dog bite lawyers of Lindner Law, LLC, in Milwaukee and Appleton, will protect your rights.
+If a dog recently bit or attacked you or a loved one, the experienced dog bite lawyers of Lindner Law, LLC, in Milwaukee, will protect your rights.
 For more than 40 years, we have fought for compensation for dog bite victims.
 We are ready to work for you and handle every aspect of your case.

-Dog-bite facts from the Center for Disease Control and Prevention.
+Below are some Dog-bite facts from the Center for Disease Control and Prevention.

 - 4.5 million people are bitten by dogs each year.

 - Almost one in five of those who are bitten – a total of 885,000 – require medical attention for dog bite-related injuries.

 - In 2006, more than 31,000 people underwent reconstructive surgery as a result of being bitten by dogs.